USCGC Winona: Peacetime service

 From 15 August 1946 to 11 September 1947, Winona was stationed at San Pedro, California, and used for law enforcement, ocean station, and search and rescue operations.
-She was subsequently homeported at Port Angeles, Washington until 31 May 1974.
+She was subsequently homeported at Port Angeles, Washington, until 31 May 1974.

 On 17 November 1948, she towed the disabled MV Herald of Morning.
 On 10 June 1949, she assisted FV Alice B 2 miles off South Amphitrite Point.
 On 13 February 1950, she towed the disabled MV Edgecombe to Seattle, Washington.
 On 16 June 1951, she escorted FV Sea Lark to Ketchikan, Alaska.
 On 18 and 19 March 1952, she assisted the disabled MV Darton until relieved by a commercial tug.
 From 23 to 25 December 1952, she assisted MV Maple Cove at 48°22’N, 134°26’W. On 13 February 1954, she assisted FV Western Fisherman.
 On 20 December 1954, she medevaced a crewman from MV General Pope.
 She patrolled the Gold Cup Races at Seattle, Washington, on 7 August 1955.
 Winona served on Bering Sea patrol from July to September 1956.
 She was back performing that same task from 20 July to 21 September 1963.

 Vietnam War

 Winona was assigned to Coast Guard Squadron Three, South Vietnam, from 25 January to 17 October 1968.
-On 1 March the Winona sank a North Vietnamese trawler designated T-A.
+On 1 March the Winona sank a North Vietnamese trawler designated T-A. Damage controlman first class Thomas Lisk was on board at the time, and reported that a round penetrated the hull and bounce repeatedly around the room but fortunately neither he nor any shipmates were injured.